-In order to be eligible for registration as a professional engineer or geoscientist, the Engineering and Geoscience Regulations, 2011 require that all applicants "satisfy all academic and applicable experience requirements" for their respective designations.
-To meet these requirements, as detailed in sub-section 5(2) of the Regulations, an applicant must have:
+In order to be eligible for registration as a professional engineer or geoscientist, the Engineering and Geoscience Regulations, 2024 require that all applicants "satisfy all academic and applicable experience requirements" for their respective designations.
+To meet these requirements, as detailed in sub-section 5(1)(f) of the Regulations, an applicant must provide proof, satisfactory to the board, that the applicant:

-- (a) a degree in engineering or geoscience from a university program approved by the registration committee and at least four years of applicable work experience satisfactory to the registration committee in the practice of engineering or geoscience, 3 years of which shall be gained subsequent to the conferral of the degree; - (b) academic qualifications equivalent to a degree in engineering or geoscience demonstrated by successful completion of the confirmatory examinations that may be required by the registration committee and at least four years of applicable work experience satisfactory to the registration committee in the practice of engineering or geoscience subsequent to the attainment of those academic qualifications; or - (c) successfully completed the examinations that may be prescribed by the registration committee and have a total of at least six years of applicable work experience satisfactory to the registration committee in the practice of engineering or geoscience, one year of which shall be obtained subsequent to successful completion of the prescribed examinations.
+- (i) has - A. a degree in engineering or geoscience from a university program approved by the board, and - B. at least 4 years of applicable work experience satisfactory to the board in the practice of engineering or the practice of geoscience, at least 3 years of which shall be gained subsequent to the conferral of the degree referred to in clause (A), - (ii) has - A. academic qualifications equivalent to a degree in engineering or geoscience demonstrated by successful completion of the confirmatory examinations that may be required by the board, and - B. at least four years of applicable work experience satisfactory to the board in the practice of engineering or the practice of geoscience subsequent to the attainment of those academic qualifications referred to in clause (A), - (iii) has - A. successfully completed the confirmatory examinations or any other examination that may be required by the board, and - B. a total of at least 6 years of applicable work experience in the practice of engineering or the practice of geoscience satisfactory to the board, one year of which shall be obtained subsequent to successful completion of the examinations required in clause (A), or